tracy-burnett/dito-frontend/README.md

 Dito is live and can be [used/sampled online](https://dev.dito.live "Dito"), and Tracy Burnett offers unique subdomains to users for larger projects.
 Tracy Burnett makes Dito free to users as a tool for revitalizing low-resource languages, especially those with no dedicated orthography/written script.
 However, Tracy Burnett reserves the right to terminate these services at any point.

-## Status

-Dito is live and can be [used/sampled online](dev.dito.live "Dito"), and Tracy Burnett offers unique subdomains to users for larger projects.
-Tracy Burnett makes Dito free to users as a tool for revitalizing low-resource languages, especially those with no dedicated orthography/written script.
-However, Tracy Burnett reserves the right to terminate these services at any point.

 ## Project setup

 Make sure you have both the latest version of NodeJS installed and npm installed.